romshark/Go-1-2-Proposal---Immutability/README.md

 ----

 ### 2.2.
 Immutable Methods
-Immutable methods are declared using the `const` qualifier on the function receiver and guarantee to not mutate the receiver in any way when called.
+Immutable methods are declared using the `const` qualifier on the function-receiver and guarantee to not mutate the receiver in any way when called.
 They can safely be used in immutable contexts, such as within other immutables methods and/or on immutable objects.

 Technically, this feature should rather be called "immutable function